– The Backcountry Ski Touring Blog

 I have to admit that in 1977 I thought by 2006 I’d either be dead or trying to move a spoon of oatmeal from bowl to mouth without spilling any on my pajama top.
 (Things have gone better than that, thank God, and life has been good. ) Titled “Out of Bounds and Out of Luck,” the antique article is amusing as a period piece, somewhat embarrassing, and worth kicking around.
 So I keyboarded it to WildSnow’s vast hard drive array and used it as a “look back” article that fits with our recent mountain safety theme. ( Link at bottom of this post.)

-Powder editor and mascot David Moe (Captain Powder) got me to write the article.
+Powder editor and mascot David Moe (Captain Powder) solicited the article.
 It was 1977, I was doing handyman work at the Climbing Magazine office in Aspen, and Moe was there talking to Climbing editor Michael Kennedy about some of Mike’s photos that Powder was publishing.
-Moe and I got to talking about recent unfortunate ski related events in my life, and asked me to write something up and send it to him.
-At the time I couldn’t write with the quality Powder wanted, nor in the hyperbolic ski hipster voice their writers have made a standard (I probably still can’t) but Moe liked the theme of what I sent him so it got printed.
+Moe and I got to talking about recent unfortunate ski related events in my life, and asked me to write something and send it to him.
+At the time I couldn’t write with the quality Powder wanted, nor in the hyperbolic ski hipster voice their writers have made a standard (I probably still can’t) but Moe liked the theme of my piece, so it got printed.

 “It snowed all day Friday and through Friday night.
 Saturday turned out to be one of those beautiful clear March days.
 The skiing was outrageous, bumps with piles of soft snow on top, good powder everywhere.
 It was crazy mach-ten all day except for a rest at the Sun Deck restaurant before last-run.
 We decided on the out-of-bounds shot down Keno gully…” Read the rest of the article here.